 Each meta description should include the page’s primary keyword—the main search query you want the page to rank for.

 This won’t affect your SEO directly.
 But it can encourage users to click.
-Not least because Google often bolds words that appear in the query.
-(Or synonyms.)
+Especially because Google often bolds words that appear in or are synonyms of the query.

 Let’s say you want to rank for “best trail running shoes.”

 In this meta description, the phrase isn’t mentioned specifically.
-Searchers might not think the page is relevant.
+So, searchers might not think the page is relevant.

 3. Give the User What They Want to See

 Understanding search intent (what the searcher wants to achieve) is key to writing an effective meta description.